Marseille, France

 What do expats in Marseille appreciate most about the local culture?

 "Expats in Marseille often appreciate the city's rich history and diverse culture, which is reflected in its architecture, museums, and historical sites.
 They also enjoy the vibrant food scene, particularly the fresh seafood and the famous bouillabaisse stew.
 The locals' laid-back lifestyle and the city's sunny, Mediterranean climate are also highly appreciated.
 Many expats love the fact that Marseille is a coastal city with beautiful beaches and a bustling port.
 They also value the city's multiculturalism, with a mix of French, North African, and other cultures.
 The local people's friendliness and hospitality are also often highlighted.
-Lastly, expats appreciate the city's affordability compared to other major French cities like Paris," said one expat who made the move to Marseille.
+Lastly, expats appreciate the city's affordability compared to other major French cities like Paris," wrote one member in Marseille.

 What do expats find most challenging?